 A recent McKinsey study found that 98 percent of all megaprojects suffer from a cost overrun of at least 30 percent and that 77 percent of these projects are at least 40 percent late at completion.
 As these escalating challenges compress developers’ bottom lines, construction monitoring can play a critical role in reducing both costs and competition time.
 In this post, we’ll explore how 360° construction photo documentation helps you deliver projects on-time, on-budget, and with higher profit margins through each phase of construction.

 Before architects and engineers even put pen to paper the first phase of every project involves identifying a site and performing an initial walkthrough.
-Whether tha plan is to break fresh ground or rehab an existing site visual construction documentation has a role to play.
+Whether that plan is to break fresh ground or rehab an existing site visual construction documentation has a role to play.
 Engaging a construction monitoring solution early allows you to capture 360 degree photo documentation of the site in its original state and to document existing conditions on the ground.
 These records are critical in later stages of any project and can be used for reference throughout the construction lifecycle by construction managers, architects, and engineers to to help them develop and execute their plans.
 In the case of a fully remodeled project, future facilities managers will value the ability to look back in time to the initiation phase to understand what existed on the site before construction even commenced.

 During this phase of the construction process, developers focus on mapping out the project's details ahead.
-They define the full scope of work and create a project road map detailing the order in which critical tasks will should be completed.
+They define the full scope of work and create a project road map detailing the order in which critical tasks should be completed.
 Resources and people power are also allocated during this phase based on the requirements of the project plan.
 Those resources are likely to include materials, equipment, and labor, as well as any technology or back-end solutions to help facilitate the smooth execution of a project.
 The planning phase is also the time when developers select progress tracking and accountability tools including construction monitoring solutions.

 Traditionally, construction monitoring is a meticulous and hands-on process that requires developers to allocate time and resources to walk their jobsite in person at a regular cadence to assess progress, identify issues, and create accountability with on-site teams.
-However, for developers with large portfolios consisting of many disparate and complex projects, time is a limited resource.
+However, for land owners and real estate developers with large portfolios consisting of many disparate and complex projects, time is a limited resource.
 Construction monitoring solutions fill this gap by creating detailed construction photo documentation and construction photo documentation management.
 In combination, these tools allow developers and their teams and other key stakeholders, to keep close track of every project in their portfolio from wherever they are.
 For this reason, it’s important to think carefully about the type of solution you plan to implement during the planning phase.
-Look for a provider like OnSiteIQ that offers both the ability to create high-resolution 360-degree construction photo documentation and a smart digital platform that makes these images quickly and easily accessible in an easy to navigate format.
+Look for a provider like OnSiteIQ that offers both the ability to create high-resolution 360-degree construction video and photo documentation and a smart digital platform that makes these images quickly and easily accessible in an easy to navigate format.
 It's also important for larger projects to select a solution that can integrate with other project management tools in your tech-stack.
 One example is Procore, which can bring the detailed construction photo documentation created by a solution like OnSiteIQ together into a complete project management solution for owners and builders.

 The bulk of the time spent on any project is usually in the execution phase.
 During the execution phase teams head to work on the jobsite.
 By this point, you should have a team in place, and have all the human and material resources allocated.
 Any major tasks are usually assigned during the execution phase and construction managers have been equipped with the project plan.
 A construction monitoring solution should be fully implemented during this phase to allow for tracking, accountability, progress monitoring.
 Once the project plan is in place, and teams have their assignments, construction monitoring can kick off in earnest giving owners and developers insight into how on-site teams are tracking against their initial plans.